Food as Medicine: a 48-hour inflammation reset

 Here’s the logic chain:

-Rushed eating → shallow breathing → poor stomach signaling.
+Rushed eating → shallow breathing → poor stomach signaling

-When you chew fast, your breath stays tight.
 Tight breath = “I’m not safe.”
-Digestion downshifts.Cold, dense, or day-old food → more mechanical work for your gut.
+Digestion downshifts.Cold, dense, or days-old food → more mechanical work for your gut

-Your system has to warm and break it down.
-(I’m team one-pot, eaten within 24 hours for this reason: higher prana, less work.)Erratic meal timing → stress hormones nudge insulin + bloat.
+I’m Team One-Pot, eaten within 24 hours for this reason: higher prana = less work.Erratic meal timing → stress hormones nudge insulin + bloat

 Your body loves rhythm.
-If it can’t predict fuel, it hoards and inflames.Ultra-processed foods → small immune triggers.
+If it can’t predict fuel, it hoards and inflames.Ultra-processed foods → small immune triggers

-Additives, seed oil overload, and sugar spikes = more cleanup than your gut can calmly handle.Sleep debt → higher inflammatory tone.
+Additives, seed oil overload, and sugar spikes = more cleanup than your gut can calmly handle.Sleep debt → higher inflammatory tone

 The night crew can’t take out the trash if you cut their shift.